 The character creation system will take you through the steps necessary to create your Gothic: The Lion Age character.
 Throughout the process, you will be asked to consider the details of the life that your character has led before you take control of him or her and enter them into play.
 As you decide on these factors, your character will be awarded Skills that represent their unique history.
-The character’s previous life events will form the reveal their starting abilities.
+The character’s previous life events will reveal their starting abilities.

 The following steps will guide you through Character Creation.
 At every step, you may choose several Skills to increase by one rank to represent your character’s background or upbringing.
 A given Skill may only be increased once per step through this process.